How to Identify a Counterfeit Software Company or Website:

 • Grandzebu . net and the OpenBarcode project, specifically the code128 fonts

-• Other companies and products would also be on this list, however, prior settlements and agreements prevent IDAutomation from making this public.
+• Many other companies and products would also be on this list, however, prior settlements and agreements prevent IDAutomation from making this public.